ZergyPoo/zergypoo.github.io/_posts/2023-05-17-salesforce-advisor-link.md

 - See a list of advisors specifically assigned to them and schedule directly.
 - See a list of advising pools, like a generalized financial aid department, and schedule with anyone in the group.

-On the advisor side, it let's them customize many elements of the scheduling experience, including:
+On the advisor side, it lets them customize many elements of the scheduling experience, including:

 - Which topics they support.
-- How long each appointment is based on which topic.
+- How long each appointment is based on topic.
 - The ability to have availability in different locations and different times.
 - The ability to set up appointments that a group of studnets can attend.